LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/this_1.rst.txt

 ::

    % after compilation, the write/1 call will
-   % be the first goal on the clause body test :-
+   % be the first goal in the clause body test :-
        this(This),
        write('Using a predicate clause contained in '),